IBM/telco-network-cloud-drivers/content/reference/glossary.md

 ## Lifecycle Transition Scripts
-Strictly speaking the role of `Lifecycle Transition Scripts` is outside the remit of TNCO.
-They represent a  set of scripts which are executed by the Resource Manager as a result of it receiving corresponding notifications of resource lifecycle state changes (intent).
-As TNCO supports the binding of external Resource Managers the existence of Lifecycle Transition Scripts is not mandated but the flexibility they provide is the suggested method of realizing state transitions by a Resource Manager.
+Strictly speaking the role of `Lifecycle Transition Scripts` is outside the remit of TNC-O. They represent a  set of scripts which are executed by the Resource Manager as a result of it receiving corresponding notifications of resource lifecycle state changes (intent).
+As TNC-O supports the binding of external Resource Managers the existence of Lifecycle Transition Scripts is not mandated but the flexibility they provide is the suggested method of realizing state transitions by a Resource Manager.

-Further to this, with the productized Resource Manager shipped with TNCO in v2.1 for the first time Lifecycle Transition scripts are prescribed for all transition bar `null` to `Created` where an associated action is performed by the Resource Manager.
+Further to this, with the productized Resource Manager shipped with TNC-O in v2.1 for the first time Lifecycle Transition scripts are prescribed for all transition bar `null` to `Created` where an associated action is performed by the Resource Manager.
 The associated Lifecycle Transition Script is provided to the Resource Driver to enact the transition.
 For `null` to `Created` transitions a *Heat* or *TOSCA* template can be provided.

 # Microservice
 Microservices is a variant of the service-oriented architecture (SOA) architectural style that structures an application as a collection of loosely coupled services.
 The benefit of decomposing an application into different smaller services is that it improves modularity and makes the application easier to understand, develop and test.
 It also parallelizes development by enabling small autonomous teams to develop, deploy and scale their respective services independently.